 - Anvil – Mid-range, fast fire-rate.
-Deals great damage but has extremely high recoil and low ammo capacity.
+Deals considerable damage but has extremely high recoil and low ammo capacity.

 - Guardian – Long-range, three-bullet burst-fire.
-Capable of dealing huge damage once you’ve gotten used to its recoil.
+Capable of dealing massive damage once you’ve gotten used to its recoil.

 - Deadeye – Fires a powerful, single bullet capable of one-hitting most enemies.